 12.50.040 Contracts And Employees

-The Planning Commission may recommend to the Mayor and City Council such employees, staff, city planners, and other professional consultants as it may deem necessary for its work.
+The Planning Commission may recommend to the Mayor and City Council such employees, staff, planners, and other professional consultants as it may deem necessary for its work.
 The expenditures of the Planning Commission shall be within the amounts appropriated for that purpose by the City Council.

 12.50.050 Powers And Duties

 The Planning Commission of Hyde Park shall have such powers and functions and shall perform such duties as are prescribed by Utah Code, as amended annually by the Utah State Legislature.
-Such powers and duties shall include, but shall not be limited to, submitting the submission to the City Council recommendations concerning all proposed changes in ordinances pertaining to zoning as provided in General Provisions (Section 12.101-4) of this Zoning Ordinances of Hyde Park, Utah.
+Such powers and duties shall include, but shall not be limited to, submitting to the City Council recommendations concerning all proposed changes in ordinances pertaining to zoning as provided in General Provisions (Section 12.10) of this Zoning Ordinance.
 The Planning Commission shall have such other powers and duties as prescribed by law.

 12.50.070 Rules And Regulations

-The Planning Commission shall adopt rules and regulations subject to the provisions of the laws of the State of Utah and this Zoning Ordinances of Hyde Park, Utah, and may amend such rules and regulations from time to time.
+The Planning Commission shall adopt rules and regulations subject to the provisions of the laws of the State of Utah and this Zoning Ordinance and may amend such rules and regulations from time to time.
 All such rules and all amendments thereof shall be filed with the City Recorder.

 12.50.080 Land Use Authority Designations

-The Land Use Authority Designations of the Planning Commission are set forth in 12.10.035 and 13.10.065 of HPMC may be changed from time to time by resolution of the City Council.
+The Land Use Authority Designations of the Planning Commission are set forth in 12.10.035 and 13.10.065 of HPMC may be changed from time to time by of the City Council.

 CHAPTER 12.60 - Nonconforming Building And Uses